appinsource2021/react-dialogger-example/README.md

 const dialog = new Dialog(null, {
     // These settings are customized and will override the default baseDialogOptions
     base: {
+        memoBounds: true,   // Register rect of last position and size of dialog
         resizeable: true,   // Allows the dialog to be resized
         draggable: true     // Allows the dialog to be dragged }
 });
 ```